Senna hebecarpa: Distribution and habitat

 The plant is found from the Great Lakes region and Maine southwards through the Eastern United States, in the Appalachian Mountains and Atlantic Plains, to Georgia.

 It is found in moist open woodlands, and in disturbed areas.

 Ecology

 It is a larval host and nectar source for the Cloudless Giant Sulphur (Phoebis sennae) butterfly.
 It is also of special value to native bumble bees.

 Conservation status in the United States

-It is endangered in Massachusetts and New Hampshire, threatened in Vermont, as historical in Rhode Island, and as threatened in Connecticut.
+It is listed as endangered in Massachusetts and New Hampshire, threatened in Vermont, historical in Rhode Island, and threatened in Connecticut.

 Uses

 Senna hebecarpa is cultivated as an ornamental plant, for use as a perennial wildflower and flowering shrub in traditional and wildlife gardens, in natural landscaping projects, and for habitat restoration projects.

 Native American ethnobotany

 The Cherokee use an infusion of the plant for various purposes, including taking it for cramps, heart trouble, giving it to children and adults as a purgative and for fever, and taking it for 'blacks' (hands and eye sockets turn black).
 They also give an infusion of the root specifically to children for fever.
 They use a poultice of the root for sores, and they use a compound infusion for fainting spells.
 They also use a compound for pneumonia.

 The Iroquois use the plant as a worm remedy and take a compound decoction as a laxative.